 - Additional benefits included with some plans

-- Longer term options for high-mileage vehicles
+- Longer-term options for high-mileage vehicles

+Our top recommendation is Endurance, though there are countless other options.
 It’s best to get at least two to three quotes so you can compare pricing.
 Costs vary based on location, vehicle, and more.
 Whichever option you choose, don’t let your Hyundai vehicle go unprotected.

-Hyundai Car Warranty: Conclusion
+Hyundai Car Warranty: Bottom Line

 Hyundai’s warranty is known as one of the best new car warranties because it outlasts most other manufacturer warranties.
 New vehicles are covered under a 5-year/60,000-mile bumper-to-bumper warranty and a 10-year/100,000-mile powertrain warranty.
 If you want extra protection for when the Hyundai New Vehicle Limited warranty expires, you can purchase an extended warranty from your dealership or a third-party warranty provider.